Why OpenMagic Isn’t the Tool It Promises to Be

 Compositing & Real-World Integration

 One of the biggest giveaways of low-quality CGI is bad lighting.
-Since OpenMagic doesn’t allow custom lighting adjustments, inserted graphics and logos often look like flat stickers placed on top of the footage rather than realistically integrated objects.
+OpenMagic doesn’t let you adjust lighting, so graphics and logos often appear as flat stickers.
+These can look stuck on top of the footage instead of blending in naturally.
 In high-end CGI workflows, artists control light direction, reflections, and shadows to match real-world conditions.

 No Advanced Tracking